TedHusted/awake/awake.md/awake.md

 Athena: What would Titan do that we have not already done?

 Idisi: Unclear.
-Over the last hundred years, our carefully managed encounters are steadily making our presence better known to most Terrans.
+We have carefully managed encounters to make our presence better known over the last hundred years.
 Their governments now freely admit that a subset of UAPs may be examples of non-human technology.
-As often reported here at council briefings, we have also been carefully uplifting Terran technology world-wide.
+We have been steadily uplifting Terran technology world-wide.

-Athena: Along with quietly funding fictional account after account of Terrans and aliens working together against a common enemy.
+Athena: Along with secretly funding many fictional accounts of Terrans and aliens working together against a common enemy.

 Pan: Yes, but we still need the AI equivalent of the movie ET. — Terrans worry that AI will dominate humans the way Reptilians did millennia ago.
 How do we make AI look warm and cuddly?